Sun 20 Apr 2014 07:52:49 AM PDT

 That creeped out feeling is not just a reaction to the unfamiliar that will go away.
 Creepy is how we feel about information asymmetry.
 When you're interacting with someone who knows more about you than you do about him or her, you feel "creeped out" as a healthy warning, even if there's no technology involved.

 The solution to creepy isn't transparency, which is impossibly time-consuming even if people wanted to spend time on it.
-The solution is to fix the underlying information imbalance using privacy tools.
-Marketing is bringing technology to a privacy fight, so users are bringing technology of their own, starting with browser add-ons such as Disconnect.
+The solution is to fix the underlying information imbalance using tracking protection tools.
+Marketing is bringing technology to a data fight, so users are bringing technology of their own, starting with browser add-ons such as Disconnect.

-Privacy is a problem for advertising if you make the mistake of assuming that online advertising must involve information asymmetry and creepiness.
-Advertising doesn't have to threaten freedom.
-As online advertising becomes more privacy-compatible, matched to content not individual user, it will actually work better—more like a magazine ad, less like email spam.
+Tracking protection is a problem for advertising if you make the mistake of assuming that online advertising must involve information asymmetry and creepiness.
+Advertising doesn't have to threaten users.
+As online advertising becomes more matched to content, not individual users, it will actually work better—more like a magazine ad, less like email spam.

-The Microsoft Scroogled campaign didn't actually have any privacy tech behind it and quietly failed.
-But platforms that give up on the surveillance marketing bubble will have a ready-made Unique Selling Proposition based on privacy.
+The Microsoft Scroogled campaign didn't actually connect with the company's useful tracking protection technology and quietly failed.
+But platforms that give up on the surveillance marketing bubble will have a ready-made Unique Selling Proposition.

 Arnel Leyva: EU data rules change the marketer-consumer deal